tylerthecoder/TylerCraft/DEVLOG.md

 # 12/ 22 / 23

 Moving a lot of things over to structs.
 Trying to be more rust wherever I can.
 Turned `Directions` into a struct that can be iterated over.

+# 12 / 26 / 22

+Got all the tests to pass on the rust part.
+Need to add a couple more functions so I can get the visible faces to the chunk renderers.
+Also need to return a `GameUpdateDiff` every time a block is added or removed.

+# 1 / 2 / 23

+So next thing I am going to do is code the following logic, some of it is already here but I need to make sur eit is all wired together.
+When world is modified (block added or removed etc) return a `GameUpdateDiff`, need to fetch all the visible faces for all the modified chunks.

+Need to move all visible faces to world renderer instead of chunk renderer, or at least create a chunk renderer on the fly.

+Okay so now everything returns the game state diff.
+Where does this get processed.
+I guess in the world class.

+# 1 / 3 / 23

+Now I am going to remove all operations with visible faces from the chunk.
+Going to move the looking at function over to rust because it will be fun.
+The old way I did it was checking every single visible face in the chunk to see if the camera was looking at it.
+This time I am going to just step across the vector to see which blocks it could be touching, and check if they have a visible face that would intersect the line.

+Built a lot of logic for determining collisions.
+I think the logic for looking at is going to be a lot cleaner.
+I had to build a lot of things for it that I think will be useful later.